lbadmus007/liveline/CentralizedS3BucketForLogging/README.md

   # The same mi-xx id would be visible to Fleet Manager under System Manager in application aws account
   # Enable the SSM session for instance mi-xx and that session would be visible to Session Manager under System Manager
-  # Once the SSM session for instance mi-xx would be terminated, the session logs woulf be forwarded to the centralized logging aws account S3 bucket under application aws account ID folder
+  # Once the SSM session for instance mi-xx would be terminated, the session logs would be forwarded to the centralized logging aws account S3 bucket under application aws account ID folder